isomerpages/moh-upec/_courses-and-seminars/Recertification Programmes/Recurring Recertification.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/EMT_Recert.jpg">
 </div>
 <p>EMTs are strongly encouraged to complete their recertification 3 to 6
-months before their current certification expires.</p>
+months before the expiration of their current certification.</p>
 <p>The recertification course will last for 2 days, with the schedule as
 follows:</p>
 <ul data-tight="true" class="tight">